Living Marxism

 Living Marxism was a British magazine originally launched in 1988 as the journal of the Revolutionary Communist Party (RCP).
-Rebranded as LM in 1992, it ceased publication in March 2000 following a successful libel lawsuit brought by ITN.
-It was promptly resurrected as Spiked, an Internet magazine.
+The magazine attracted attention for denying both the Rwandan genocide and Bosnian genocide.
+Rebranded as LM in February 1997, it ceased publication in March 2000 following a successful libel lawsuit brought by ITN over Living Marxism's criticism of ITN's coverage of the Bosnian war.
+It was promptly resurrected as Spiked, an Internet magazine which has been called libertarian, with the majority of specialist academic sources identifying it as right-libertarian (some non-specialist sources identifying it as left-libertarian).

 History

 It was published by Junius Publications Ltd until 1997, and then by Informinc Ltd. Its editor, Mick Hume, an American Studies graduate from Manchester University then aged 29, said: "Our readers are young, angry, thinking people."
 At its peak in the 1990s, it had a circulation of between 10,000 and 15,000.